 Mr. Morgan assists corporations, non-profit advocacy groups, political committees, candidates, and officeholders navigate the complex laws governing political activity and issue advocacy at the federal, state, and local levels, with a particular focus on assisting clients involved in enforcement matters.

-Mr. Morgan attended the University of Utah and Harvard Law School.
-During law school, he served as a legal clerk to the U.S. House of Representatives Office of Congressional Ethics, where he assisted the newly-established investigative body review allegations of misconduct by Members of Congress.
-In this capacity, he became intimately familiar with the laws and ethical standards governing Members and the entities that interact with them.
-He also interned at the U.S. Attorney's Office in Boston, Massachusetts and worked for Professor Lawrence Lessig, conducting research on campaign finance, lobbying, and congressional ethics.
+Mr. Morgan attended the University of Utah and Harvard Law School, where he graduated with honors.
+During law school, he served as a legal clerk to the U.S. House of Representatives Office of Congressional Ethics and interned at the U.S. Attorney's Office in Boston, Massachusetts in the Economic Crimes Unit.

 Prior to attending law school, Mr. Morgan co-authored a textbook on interest groups and lobbying, researched the development of interest groups in Lithuania under a grant from the National Science Foundation, and interned at the Campaign Legal Center, a nonpartisan, nonprofit organization working in the areas of campaign finance, redistricting, and government ethics.